QUST-AIBBDRC/Fertility-LightGBM/ReadMe.md

 ** Classifier:
    AdaBoost.py is the implementation of adaptive boosting.
    GBDT.py is the implementation of gradient boosting decision tree.
-   LR.py is the implementation of logistic regression.
    NB.py is the implementation of Naïve Bayes.
    RF.py is the implementation of random forest.
+   KNN.py is the implementation of k-nearest neighbor.
+   MLP.py is the implementation of multi-layer perceptron.
    SVM.py is the implementation of support vector machine.
-   KNN.py is the implementation of k-nearest neighbor.
    LightGBM.py is the implementation of light gradient boosting machine.